bgachara/bgachara.github.io/posts/databases.md

       - Never have to undo changes of an aborted txn because the changes were not written to disk
       - Never have to redo changes of a committed txn because all changes are guaranteed to be written to disk at commit time
     - Cannot support write sets that excedd the amount of physical memory available.

 - Shadow Paging
   - Instead of copying the entire database, the DBMS copies pages on write to create two versions:
     - Master: contains only changes form committed txns
     - Shadow: Temporary db with chnages made form uncommitted txns
   - Buffer Pool Policy: No-steal + Force
   - To install updates when a txn commits, overwrite the root so it points to the shadow, thereby swapping the master and shadow.
   - Supporting rollbacks and recovery is easy.
   - Disadvantages:
     - Copying the entire page tbale is expensive
       - use a page table structured like a B+ TREE
       - No need to copy entire tree, only need to copy path in the tree that lead to updated leaf nodes
     - Commit overhead is high
       - Flush every updated page, page table and root
       - Data gets fragmented(bad for sequential scsns)
       - Need garbage collections
       - Only supports one writer txn at a time or txns in a batch.
   - SQLITE(PRE-2010)
     - rollback mode.
     - use a journal file

 - We need a way for the DBMS convert random writes into sequential writes
 - Write-Ahead Log
-    - maintain a log file separate from data files that contains the changes that txns make to database
+  - Maintain a log file separate from data files that contains the changes that txns make to database
-      - assume the log is on stable storage
+    - Assume the log is on stable storage
-      - log contains enough information to perform the necessary undo and redo actions to restore the database
+    - Log contains enough information to perform the necessary undo and redo actions to restore the database
   - DBMS must write to disk the log file records that correspond to changes made to a db object before it can flush that object to disk
   - Buffer Pool Policy: Steal + No-force
   - WAL Protocol
-      - DBMS stages all a txns log records in volatile storage(backed by buffer pool)
+    - DBMS stages all a txns log records in volatile storage(backed by buffer pool).
     - All log records pertaining to an updated page are written to non-volatile storage before the page itself is over-written in no-volatile storage
     - A txn is not considered committed until all its log records have been written to stable storage.
     - Write a begin record to the log for each txn to mark its starting point.
     - When a txn finishes, DBMS will:
       - Write a commit record on the log
       - Make sure that all log records are flushed before it returns an ack to application.
-      - Each log entry contains information about the change to a single object
+    - Each log entry contains information about the change to a single object.
       - Transaction ID
       - Object ID
       - Before Value(UNDO)
       - After Value(REDO)
   - Flushing the walog buffer to disk every time a txn commits will become a bottleneck
   - DBMS can use the group commit optimization to batch multiple log flushes together to amortize overhead.
   - Almost every DBMS uses No-force+Steal.

 - Logging Schemes
   - Physical Logging
     - Record the byte-level changes made to a specific page
     - e.g git diff
   - Logical Logging
     - Record the high-level operations executed by txns
     - e.g UPDATE, DELETE and INSERT
   - Physiological Logging
     - Hybrid approach with byte-level changes for a single tuple identified by page id+slot number
     - Does not specify organization of the page.
   - Logical logging requires less data written in each log record than physical loggin
   - Difficult to implement recovery with logical loggin if you have concurrent txns running at lower isolation levels
     - Hard to determine whihc parts of the db may have been modified by a query beofre crash.
     - Also takes longer to recover because you must re-execute every txn all over again.

 - Log-structured systems
   - Do not have dirty pages
     - any page retrieved from disk is immutable
   - DBMS buffers log records in in-memory ages(MemTable), If this buffer is full, it must be flushed to disk.
 But it may contain changes, uncommitted txns
   - DBMS still maintain a separate WAL to recreate the MemTable on crash.

 - Checkpoints
   - WAL will grow forever
   - After a crash, the DBMS must replay the entire log, which will take a long time.
   - DBMS periodically takes a checkpoint where it flushes all buffers out to disk.
     - Provides a hint on how far back it needs to replay the WAL after a crash.
   - Blocking/Consistent Checkpoint Protocol
     - Pause all queries.
     - Flush all WAL records in memory to disk.
     - Flush all modified pages in buffer pool to disk
     - Write a CHECKPOINT entry to WAL and flush to disk.
     - Resume queries.
   - Scanning the log to find uncommitted txns can take a long time.
   - How often the DBMS should take checkpoints depends on many different factors.
     - Frequency
     - Tunable option that depends on application recovery time requirements

 ## Database Recovery

 - ARIES: Algorithms for Recovery and Isolation Exploiting Semantics.
 *look and read paper by the same name*

-- Main Ideas
+### Main Ideas

 - Write-Ahead Logging
   - Any chnage is recorded in log on stable storage before the database change is written to disk
   - Must use STEAL+NO-FORCE buffer pool policies.
 - Repeating History during Redo
   - On DBMS restart, retrace actions and restore database to exact state before crash.
 - Logging Changes During Undo
   - Record undo actions to log to ensure actions is not repeated in the event of repeated failures.

 - WAL Records
   - We need to extend our log record format from last class to include additional info
   - Every log record now includes a gloablly unique log sequence number(LSN)
   - LSN represent the physical order that txns make chnages to the database
   - Various components in the system keep track of LSNs that pertain to them.

 - Log Sequence Number
+  - It is uniwue and monotonically increasing.
-- flushedLSN - Memory - Last LSN in log on disk
+  - System keeps track of flushedLSN - Memory - Last LSN in log on disk, max LSN flushed so far.
-- pageLSN - page(x) - Newest update to page(x)
+  - Each data page contains a pageLSN - page(x) - LSN of the most newest log record that updated the page(x)
   - recLSN - page(x) - Oldest update to page(x) since it was last flushed.
-- lastLSN - T(i) - Latesst record  of txn
+  - lastLSN - T(i) - Latest record  of txn.
   - MasterRecord - Disk - LSN of latest checkpoint.
   - Before the DBMS can write page X to disk, it must flush the log at least to the point where: pageLSN <= flushedLSN

 - Writing Log records
   - All log records have an LSN.
   - Update the pageLSN every time a txn modifies a record in the page.
   - Update the flushedLSN in memory every time the DBMS writes out the WAL buffer to disk.

 - Normal Execution
   - Each txn invokes a sequence of reads and writes, followed by commit or abort.
   - Assumptions
     - All log records fit within a single page.
-  - Disk writes are atomic
+    - Disk writes are atomic.
     - Single-versioned tuples with strong strict 2PL.
-  - STEAL + NO-FORCE buffer management with WAL
+    - STEAL + NO-FORCE buffer management with WAL.

 - Transaction commit
   - When a txn commits, the DBMS writes a COMMIT record to log and guarantees that all log records up to txns COMMIT record are flushed to disk.
     - Log flushes are sequential, synchronous writes to disk.